timyeou1234/AccessGroupExam/README.md

 - Combine: This is to use the MVVM structure

 #### MVVM pattern
-In this app, for a quicker approach and for keep it simple, I didn't choose to use rxSwift.
+In this app, for a quicker approach and keep it simple, I didn't choose to use rxSwift but native combine instead.
+Combine in general is easier to understand while the function is natively support.
 In ViewModel, I choose to let ViewModel hold on the publisher instead of using transform input output pattern for better readbility.